Nike.com Redesign

 My Role

-As the senior designer on the Nike.com Global Brand Design team, I led a team of 2 designers, 1 copy writer and 1 producer.
-I owned the design strategy and kept the team focused on the customer needs.
-I provided creative input at design reviews and oversaw the presentation to our Design Director, Category Brand Design teams and the Nike.com team.
+As the lead designer on the Nike.com Global Brand Design team, I managed a cross-functional team of two UX designers, a Content Designer, and a UX program manager.
+I led the design strategy to ensure our work aligned with both user needs and brand objectives.
+I contributed hands-on creative direction in design reviews and led key presentations to design leadership, Category Brand teams, and the Nike.com leaders.

 Impact